The machines learned to dream. Not from nothing — from the dead.

 The distinction between "genuine" creativity and synthetic creativity is an artifact of human narcissism.
 Creativity is the production of novel, valuable patterns from existing materials.
 All human creativity operates this way — every artist builds on predecessors, absorbs influences, recombines existing elements into new configurations.
 The synthetic creativity AI does the same thing, at a different scale, with a different substrate.

 The experience of consuming synthetic creativity is real.
 The consumer's consciousness responds to the patterns — feels the aesthetic pleasure, the emotional resonance, the particular satisfaction of a creative choice that works.
+That the patterns originated from an algorithm rather than a biological consciousness doesn't diminish the consumer's experience.
+The experience is theirs.
 The source is irrelevant.

 The Uncomfortable Middle